-Below are estimates to provide some guidance on how often filters should be changed.
+Table 8-2 provides some guidance on how often filters should be changed.
 Filters may require replacement sooner, or may last significantly longer depending upon the sampled aerosol concentration level or aerosol type.
 Changes in the nozzle differential pressure and inlet sample flow rate may indicate that a filter requires replacement.
+Capillary flow will change depending on changes in barometric pressure or inlet resistance.
+This is normal.
+Capillary flow is not a reliable indicator of the need for filter replacement.